-Among the types of content you should invest in, video should be on top of your list.
-Facebook’s Mark Zuckerberg has proclaimed that video will be a game changer, a “megatrend,” similar to mobile.
+Among the types of content, you should invest in, the video should be on top of your list.
+Facebook’s Mark Zuckerberg has proclaimed that video will be a game-changer, a “megatrend,” similar to mobile.

 Videos are attention-grabbers that make messages easily digestible.
 Today, social media is exploding with less-than-a-minute lifestyle videos on a wide range of subjects from feather eyebrows to Japanese ramen.

 When it comes to video content success, no name comes close to Felix Arvid Ulf Kjellberg, otherwise known as PewDiePie.
 The Swedish YouTuber has generated more than 15 billion views since he opened an account in 2010.